Add to MyChemicals Print Friendly Page

 Protective Clothing

-Skin: Wear appropriate personal protective clothing to prevent skin contact.
+Skin: PREVENT SKIN CONTACT - Wear appropriate personal protective clothing to prevent skin contact.

-Eyes: Wear appropriate eye protection to prevent eye contact.
+Eyes: PREVENT EYE CONTACT - Wear appropriate eye protection to prevent eye contact.

-Wash skin: Brush (DO NOT WASH)
+Wash skin: BRUSH (DO NOT WASH) - Brush (DO NOT WASH)

-Remove: Work clothing that becomes wet or significantly contaminated should be removed and replaced.
+Remove: WHEN WET OR CONTAMINATED - Work clothing that becomes wet or significantly contaminated should be removed and replaced.

-Change: Workers whose clothing may have become contaminated should change into uncontaminated clothing before leaving the work premise.
+Change: DAILY - Workers whose clothing may have become contaminated should change into uncontaminated clothing before leaving the work premises.

-Provide: Eyewash fountains should be provided in areas where there is any possibility that workers could be exposed to the substance; this is irrespective of the recommendation involving the wearing of eye protection.
-Facilities for quickly drenching the body should be provided (when concentration is >0.5 mg/m3) within the immediate work area for emergency use where there is a possibility of exposure.
+• QUICK DRENCH (>0.5 MG/M3) - Facilities for quickly drenching the body should be provided within the immediate work area for emergency use where there is a possibility of exposure.
 [Note: It is intended that these facilities provide a sufficient quantity or flow of water to quickly remove the substance from any body areas likely to be exposed.
 The actual determination of what constitutes an adequate quick drench facility depends on the specific circumstances.
-In certain instances, a deluge shower should be readily available, whereas in others, the availability of water from a sink or hose could be considered adequate.]
-(NIOSH, 2003)
+In certain instances, a deluge shower should be readily available, whereas in others, the availability of water from a sink or hose could be considered adequate.] (>0.5 mg/m3) (NIOSH, 2023)

 First Aid